openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 ![ JackMixer Screenshot](/img/jack.png ){: .jack}

 If Jack is already running, it will load the new configuration.
-Open the jack-mixer control from the Panel (bottom right of Desktop, icon to left of VLC).
-This will open a mixer control, with an input channel on the left and Main output channel is on the right.
+Open the jack-mixer this will open a mixer control, with an input channel on the left and Main output channel is on the right.
 The sliding control for the input channel can be used to set the level for the line-in (input) signal.
-The control on the right has no effect on the output.

-If Jack is not running ensure it is configured in the Dashboard, and reboot the Player, and open the jack-mixer control.
+If Jack is not running ensure it is configured in the Dashboard, and reboot the Player, and open the jack-mixer control from desktop.

 __NB:__ When using jack mixer, the jack-mixer control must be opened manually from the Panel Icon to activate the control.
 Once the control is closed, the output will stop playing.
 The control must be visible and indicating signal bars for output signal to be audible.
 The mixer control must be reopened after a reboot, or no sound will be produced.